ilikerobots/hcz-jekyll-blog/_posts/2016-11-22-setting-document-title-in-angular2-dart.md

   }
 ```

 And we're done.
-The page title will now update when we click a player.
+The page title will now update to include our player name when we click a player.

 # Source